"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure

-However, the delay was much shorter in the case of vulnerabilities associated with LLM, such as jail breaking and prompt injection.
+However, the delay was much shorter in the case of vulnerabilities associated with LLMs, such as jailbreaking and prompt injection.
 Both types of AI vulnerability were widely discussed on social media platforms following the release of ChatGPT in late 2022 and into 2023~\cite{wei2023jailbroken, AAAI21}.
-Meanwhile, vendors added these terms to their disclosure policies as early as March 2020, when Asana published a ``\textit{Special note on prompt injection}'' stating that it would ``\textit{consider submissions of this type.}'' Academics had studied how adversarial tokens could manipulate model outputs as early as 2019~\cite{wallace2019universal}.
+Meanwhile, vendors added an LLM vulnerability to their disclosure policy as early as March 2020, when Asana published a ``\textit{Special note on prompt injection}'' stating that it would ``\textit{consider submissions of this type.}'' By contrast, academics had studied how adversarial tokens could manipulate model outputs as early as 2019~\cite{wallace2019universal}.
 In the past four years, adversarial attacks and instruction tuning together accounted for more than 64\% of AI security papers.
 However, the delay addressing prompt injection was much shorter, relative to model stealing~\cite{tramer2016stealing} and model extraction.
-Further, the research was less directly analogous to the AI vulnerabilities that were added to disclosure policies.
-This suggests vendors may have become more responsive regarding clarifying whether AI vulnerabilities are in scope.

-Regardless of when the first data point occurred, all three datasets have experienced hockey rapid growth in the last few years.
-However, this growth is sharpest for disclosure policies.
-The AI incidents and academic articles in 2023 and 2024 account for, respectively, 45\% and 46\% of the total datsets.
-The equivalent proportion for AI-mentions in disclosure policies is 70\%, suggesting that vendors were slower to clarify.
+The research may have been less directly analogous to the AI vulnerabilities that were added to disclosure policies.
+Regardless, all three datasets have experienced hockey-stick growth in the last few years.
+This growth was sharpest for disclosure policies.
+The AI incidents and academic articles in 2023 and 2024 accounted for, respectively, 45\% and 46\% of the total dataset.
+The equivalent proportion for AI-mentions in disclosure policies was 70\%.